UWMRO/website-docs/docs/opening.md

 * Prime the foot pump.
 Open the sink cabinet, place the tubing into the blue jug.

 * Prepare the camera.
 Navigate to this IP address.
 Connect to the camera, set the camera temperature to -82 degrees, and press Cool.
-It should take approximately ten minutes for the camera to indicate this temperature, but possibly half an hour till it's stable.
+It should take approximately ten minutes for the camera to indicate this temperature, but possibly half an hour until it's stable.

 * Setup the Filter Wheel.
 In Evora, connect to the filter wheel, and then press Home.
 Ensure your directory follows Home > name of your first filter.
 If the filter status in the bottom right corner says "FAILED", press the Home button again.